danielroe/trellis-valet-driver/README.md

             ├── app/  # → WordPress content directory (themes, plugins, etc.)
             └── wp/   # → WordPress core (don't touch!)

 If you're migrating from Trellis, you'll need to create a `site/.env` file.
 See [here](https://roots.io/bedrock/docs/environment-variables/) for more information.
-[TangRufus](https://github.com/TangRufus) has written [Enveigle](https://github.com/ItinerisLtd/enveigle) which creates Bedrock's .env file from the settings in your `/trellis/group_vars/` directory.
-Useful if you're joining an existing Trellis project or want to use Trellis for deploys.
+[TangRufus](https://github.com/TangRufus) has written [Enveigle](https://github.com/ItinerisLtd/enveigle) which creates `site/.env` file from the settings in your `/trellis/group_vars/` directory.